 — for working group meetings only, any liaison member of the committee concerned.

-For technical committee or subcommittee meetings, the ISO member body in the country shall be the host and its pre-approval of the meeting is required.
+For committee meetings, the ISO member body in the country shall be the host and its pre-approval of the meeting is required.

 For working group meetings, the ISO member body in the country shall be informed of the meeting before the meeting is confirmed.